-...suggesting a lot more value outside case studies
+...suggesting a lot more

-- 1. The six case studies where quantification was possible are very conservatively estimated, on their own, to have conservatively delivered an average annual value in excess of \$1 billion. - This compares with an average annual cost (appropriation and other funds) across the 6 case studies of \$85m, implying a benefit cost ratio for these six initiatives, viewed as a block, well in excess of 12:1. - This is before consideration of the conservatism in the estimates provided in respect of those case study benefits that were quantified, and the fact that some benefits were not quantified at all - 2.
-The average annual costs for the six case studies that were quantified account for less than 7 per cent of total annual CSIRO expenditure, and just 11 per cent of total annual appropriation spending. - This is strongly supportive of the proposition that a comprehensive assessment of the whole of CSIRO's portfolio, using the same methods as were used for the six case studies, would yield benefits of at least several times the above figure of \$1 billion, which was itself conservative. - However, we do not suggest that extending the above benefit-cost ratio of more than 12:1 to the whole of CSIRO is appropriate.
+- own, to have conservatively delivered an average annual value in ith an average annual cost (appropriation and other funds) across - s of \$85m, implying a benefit cost ratio for these six initiatives, k, well in excess of 12:1. nsideration of the conservatism in the estimates provided in - case study benefits that were quantified, and the fact that some quantified at all - costs for the six case studies that were quantified account for of total annual CSIRO expenditure, and just 11 per cent of total n spending. - upportive of the proposition that a comprehensive assessment of the whole of CSIRO's portfolio, using the same methods as were used for the six case studies, would yield benefits of at least several times the above figure of \$1 billion, which was itself conservative. - However, we do not suggest that extending the above benefit-cost ratio of more than 12:1 to the whole of CSIRO is appropriate.
 This would only be possible if we could argue that the case study economic performance is statistically representative of whole of CSIRO performance.